moritz-hoelting/shulkerscript-webpage/src/content/docs/guides/syntax.md

 ---

 ## Comments
-Single line comments start with `//` and continue until the end of the line.
+Single-line comments start with `//` and continue until the end of the line.
 Multiline comments start with `/*` and end with `*/`.

 ```shulkerscript